BubbaBuff/BubbaBuff/README.md

 Studing to be a character designer and/or an archivist.

-I don't really care for shipping so long as it isnt problematic, or fetished...you get the point
+I don't really care for shipping so long as it isnt problematic, or fetished, etc...

 -INT PLEASE!!: Naruto fans, Bleach Fans, cosplayers, artists, Hellsing fans, Samurai X fans, DMC, Inuyasha, Creepypasta, FNAF, Metalheads, Music Fans in general, Goths (lets be vampires 2gether), fanfiction writers, ICE NINE KILLS FANS!!